 Create a Positive Self-Portrait

-— This simple art therapy technique can help people focus on their positive qualities and how these qualities are visible to others.
-Form Type: PDF (Art Therapy, Quick, 0815).
+— This simple art therapy technique can help people focus on their positive qualities and how these qualities are visible to others. (art therapy, 0815).

 — This simple art therapy exercise can help people get in touch with the feelings and can be used with clients to start a conversation about their self-image.
-Many therapists use this activity as part of a healing process.
-(Art Therapy, quick, 0815)
+Many therapists use this activity as part of a healing process. (art therapy, 0815)

 Scribble Your Feelings

 — This simple assignment can help people get in touch with their feelings.
-PDF (0815, art therapy)
+(0815, art therapy)

 — These Coping Cards can be used by people who want to replace negative behaviors with positive ones.
 A useful technique to help in breaking negative habits.
 Form Type: PDF (CBT, 0615)

 — Use this worksheet to help kids and teens talk about basic feelings.Form Type: PDF